itsbenter/PortraitFrameVariations/README.md

 ## Portrait Frames

-At release (1.0.0), there are 21 seasonal frames, 10 festival frames, 9 map specific frames, and 1 event specific frames.
+In version 1.0.2, there are 21 seasonal frames, 10 festival frames, 9 map specific frames, and 1 event specific frames.
 The assets are overlayed on top of existing UI, allowing minimal compatibility for UI recolor mod.
 Below is the default portrait frames configuration.
+Edited assets made for [Changing Skies](https://www.nexusmods.com/stardewvalley/mods/19513) is available [here](Documentation/ChangingSkies.md).

 ### Seasonal